Right-to-Work FAQ

 I don’t know a thing about labor law — where does Right-to-Work fit in?

 Labor law provides that whenever at least 50 percent of a workforce supports a union, all employees become represented by a union.
 The union then negotiates a contract that controls the relationship between the employer and the employees.
-Unless there is a state right-to-work law in place, these contracts may, and almost without exception do, require that every employee pay either dues or fees to the union or they will be fired — even for those employees who oppose the union.
-In states with a RTW law, no employee can be fired for refusing to pay dues or fees to a labor union.
+Unless there is a state right-to-work law in place, these contracts may, and almost without exception do, require that every employee pay either dues or fees to the union or they will be fired — even those employees who oppose the union.
+In states with a right-to-work law, no employee can be fired for refusing to pay dues or fees to a labor union.

 What is a "free rider?"